MoRagab83/developers/README.md

 This is the remote repository for the academy devs (students)

-# Jesse testing this out
+# Jesse testing this out# studying